Logistics Management: Definition, Functions, and Benefits

 Seven Essential Functions of Logistics

 Seven primary functions of logistics management form the backbone of any successful logistics operation.
-These functions span inventory control to transportation management and ensure that a company’s supply chain runs smoothly.
+These functions span inventory control to transportation management and ensure that a company’s supply chain runs smoothly by utilizing logistics management tools to improve efficiency and effectiveness.

 Industries ranging from e-commerce to manufacturing rely on these core logistics functions to efficiently deliver products to end customers, uphold payment and delivery terms, and maintain a competitive advantage in the market.